What is a Metropolitan Planning Organization (MPO)?

-The TIP is a list of all federally funded projects that will be undertaken in the Capitol Region over a 4-year period.
-This list can be amended at any time, but a full update must be undertaken at least every 4 years.
+The TIP is a list of all federally funded projects that will be undertaken in the Capitol Region over a four-year period.
+This list can be amended at any time, but a full update must be undertaken at least every four years.

 Amendments to the TIP are considered at the Transportation Committee and Policy Board meetings each month.
 A copy of amendments to be considered are available with the agenda for those meetings.